synadia-io/flink-connector-nats/README.md

       .build();
   ```

-2\. by passing a Properties object prepared in code `.connectionProperties(Properties)`
+2\.
+Passing a Properties object prepared in code `.connectionProperties(Properties)`

 When the properties are prepared in code and given as an object, it is serialized during construction
 so it can be sent over the wire to nodes that will be running instances of sink or source.